SlotNSlot/whitepaper/whitepaper.md

 ii) 100,000 ETH hard cap achieved.

 **Price**:
-12,000 SLT = 1 ETH : 20% bonus during the first 24 hours
+12,000 SLOT = 1 ETH : 20% bonus during the first 24 hours
-10,000 SLT = 1 ETH : after 24 hours until end of crowdsale event
+10,000 SLOT = 1 ETH : after 24 hours until end of crowdsale event

 **Foundation reserve**: At the end of crowdsale, tokens equivalent to 25% of amount issued during the crowdsale will be reserved for SlotNSlot team.
 Thus, the team would be holding 20% of the total tokens issued.
 These tokens will be locked up to the date 1 year after the very first profit share from the platform is witnessed.